Elias-Strauss/Elias-Strauss/README.md

-- 👋 Hi, I’m @Elias-Strauss
+- 👋 Hi, I’m Elias Strauß
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data topics
-- 🌱 I’m currently learning ...
+- 🌱 I’m doing my Bachelor's in computer engineering at TU Berlin
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Elias-Strauss/Elias-Strauss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.